iainctduncan/scheme-for-max/README.md

 Max/MSP and Ableton Live with s7 Scheme Lisp.
 It is available as a packages for Mac (Intel and M1) and Win64, and as source.
 It has been developed and tested on Max 8.
 It also works in Max for Live on Ableton Live 10 and 11.

 ## Recent News
+**2022-07-01**: While there has not been a new release for some time, much is going on behind the scenes, not least of which is me writing all this up for my M.Mus theses.
+I am excited to announce I will beginning a funded PhD to continue working on Scheme for Max in the fall, working closely with George Tzanetakis here at the University of Victoria.
+A summer release is planned. :-)

 **2022-09-22**: Scheme for Max 0.4 is up as a beta release!
 New features include the s4m grid and arrays, gc timers, and more Live examples.

 **2022-02-22**: There is now a Universal Binary build for Apple Silicon up for 0.3.
 This is a drop in replacement for the external object and should work on M1 and Intel Macs.